 I am most excited to watch a case in the Chicago Court House next week.
 The county of Cook has over 1 million cases filed every year, so a lot is going on in that court.
 Another thing is my professor has a license to practice law in California so many of the examples she gives are ones to which I can relate.
 This will make the class even more interesting for me as I can learn more about the law in my home state on top of the constitutional law.

 The only picture I took today.
-This is the view I missed yesterday as the
+This is the view I missed yesterday as the sun was setting behind the downtown skyline. |

 I got out of class, went on a run, ate quickly, and got down to business on the 100+ pages I have to read before tomorrow.
 I am told it gets easier after the first two days.
 I sure hope so.
 This is physically impossible to do for the next three weeks straight.
 Regardless, I am excited about class tomorrow, and I just want to look at the positive by thinking it is best to have the work at the beginning when I have the energy for it.